HumanSignal/label-studio-ml-backend/label_studio_ml/examples/huggingface_ner/README.md

 {"status":"UP"}
 ```

-3. Connect to the backend from Label Studio running on the same host: go to your project `Settings -> Machine Learning -> Add Model` and specify `http://localhost:9090` as a URL.
+3. Create a project in Label Studio.
+Then from the **Model** page in the project settings, [connect the model](https://labelstud.io/guide/ml#Connect-the-model-to-Label-Studio).
+Specify `http://localhost:9090` as the URL.

-## Building from source (Advanced)
+## Building from source (advanced)

 To build the ML backend from source, you have to clone the repository and build the Docker image: